What is Telecare?

 Telecare is peace of mind for you and your loved ones.
 It is a way of managing the risks of a person living at home.
 It can help you live independently in your own home, with the peace of mind that you have equipment in place to help you if it's needed.

 Telecare equipment includes a range of sensors, detectors, monitors, and alarms tailored to your needs.
-These include motion sensors that will detect if you've fallen, sensors to detect environmental dangers such as fire or gas, sensors which detect when a door has been opened, or bogus caller alarms.
+These include motion sensors that will detect if you've fallen, sensors to detect environmental dangers like fire or carbon monoxide, sensors which detect when a door has been opened, or bogus caller alarms.